surya-narayanan/surya-narayanan.github.io/index.md

 <!-- <img class="profile-picture" src="sherlock.jpg"> -->

 Hi!
-My name is *Surya Narayanan*.
+My name is Surya Narayanan.
 I grew up in Mumbai, India.
 I graduated from Stanford University and am a cancer researcher at the Dana Farber.

 ## Publications